yandex-cloud/docs/en/_tutorials/data-from-podcasts.md

    ![image](../_assets/datalens/solution-10/05-music-dashboard-example.png)

    1. Each tab contains:
-   * Text widgets: headers, comments, and hints.
+   * Text widgets are headers, comments, and hints.
-   * Selectors: filters by different dimensions that can be used to filter the contents of dashboards.
+   * Selectors: Filters by different dimensions that can be used to filter the contents of dashboards.
-   * Charts: graphs, tables, and other visualizations.
+   * Charts: Graphs, tables, and other visualizations.

    ![image](../_assets/datalens/solution-10/06-dashboard-elements.png)